The Astrology of Easter

 The egg is a symbol of fertility which can be traced back to its association with Venus, the ancient goddess of Love.
 Venus is the planetary ruler of the sign which causes the Full Moon that determines Easter’s changing yearly date, Libra, as well as the sign which comes after Egg Day, Taurus, all of which can be seen in the picture above.
 Add the goddess’ influence of color to the Easter holiday and what do you get?
 PASTELS!

-Did you know the days of the week’s names are astrological?
+Did you know the days of the week’s names are at their core astrologically based?
 For example, Monday is the Moon’s Day, Saturday is Saturn’s Day, Sunday is the Sun’s Day, etc. In the Romance languages, Friday is the day associated with the Roman goddess of Love and Fertility, Venus, “Dies Veneris” (Spanish – Viernes, Italian – Venerdi, French – Vendredi, Romanian – Vineri).

 As time progressed, the egg became associated with the love goddess for its obvious association with fertility.
 In the 4 weeks preceeding Easter (otherwise known as Lent), Christian tradition decreed that only fish could be eaten on the Fridays during the Lenten Season.
 Fish are animals which humans readily eat that have the potential of laying the most eggs all at once.
 Therefore it should be of no surprise during the weeks leading to the Big Egg Day we commemorate the egg in its most multitudinous form by eating fish on the day of the week associated with the Egg Goddess, herself.
 Besides her eggy association, Venus astrologically rules over the sign which determines Easter’s Full Moon, Libra, as well as the sign which follows Easter, when springtime is at the height of its blooming abilities, Taurus.